 - The Chord tracker application takes full advantage of this wireless technology.
 It lets you play songs from your IOS device's song library wirelessly through the DGX-660's speaker.
 It also analyses the audio songs stored in your IOS device and then displays the chord symbol to you.

 - This piano offers a world-class concert grand piano sound.

 - It features an authentic piano touch, 88-note weighted GHS keyboard.
 Yamaha Graded Hammer Standard (GHS) keyboard offers a weighted action with heavier touch in the low end and lighter touch in the high end, similar to the hammers inside an acoustic piano.

 - Its Damper Resonance feature digitally reproduces the vibration between strings on acoustic pianos.

 - It features an Easy-to-read score and lyric display.
-Its crystal-clear LCD can be switched to sore or lyric display, showing you notation for any MIDI song that the DGX-660 is playing.
+In addition, its crystal-clear LCD can be switched to score or lyric display, showing you notation for any MIDI song that the DGX-660 is playing.